tomhal/rust_tf2_bot_detector/README.md

 This is a work in progress.
 Nothing is decided yet, and I read the source code of TF2 Bot Detector and try to understand how it work, bit by bit along with implementing similar code in this application.

-Here's a list of thinks that I think the application need to do:
+Here's a list of things that I think the application need to do:

 - **DONE** Read and write JSON files containing rules.
+- **DONE** Read player info from Steam Web API.
+- **DONE** Start TF2 with command line arguments that sets the RCON password and port along with some other arguments.
 - **NOT DONE** Read and write JSON files containing player lists.
-- **DONE** Start TF2 with command line arguments that sets the RCON password and port along with some other arguments.
 - **NOT DONE** Monitor the TF2 process.
 - **NOT DONE** Open a socket to the TF2 RCON.
 - **NOT DONE** Write commands and read responses in the binary format RCON uses.